rahul-jangra/book-notes/java-concurrency-in-practice.markdown

 * Mutual exclusion locks, or mutexes, means that at most one thread may own a lock.
 If thread A attempts to acquire a lock by thread B, it blocks until B releases it.
 * Reentrancy means that locks are acquired on a per-thread rather than per-invocation basis.
 Each lock is associated with an acquisition count and an owning thread.
+* Every Java object can implicitly act as a lock for purposes of synchronization;
+these built-in locks are called intrinsic locks or monitor locks.
+The lock is auto- matically acquired by the executing thread before entering a synchronized block and automatically released when control exits the synchronized block, whether by the normal control path or by throwing an exception out of the block.
+The only way to acquire an intrinsic lock is to enter a synchronized block or method guarded by that lock.
+Intrinsic locks in Java act as mutexes (or mutual exclusion locks), which means that at most one thread may own the lock.
+When thread A attempts to acquire a lock held by thread B, A must wait, or block, until B releases it.
+If B never releases the lock, A waits forever.

 ##### 2.4: Guarding state with locks